Algorithmics (HESS) Unit 3 and 4

 What skills do you develop?

-This subject expands your high order thinking skills so that you can look at a real-world problem in an analytical way and be able to create an abstract model of the problem.
+This subject expands your high order thinking skills so that you can look at a real-world problem in an analytical way and be able to create an abstract model of the problem and create an algorithm to solve it.

-You will learn how to construct and implement algorithms in the Edgy programming language.
+You will learn how to construct and implement algorithms in the SNAP/Edgy programming language.
 You will learn how evaluate the efficiency and correctness of those solutions in solving the problem.

 Things to think about

-Students require good literacy and numeracy skills to complete the required reading and assessments for this course.
-The course requires around six hours per week which is similar to the time commitment required by other Units 3 and 4 VCE subjects.
+You will require good literacy and numeracy skills to complete the required reading and assessments for this course.
+The course requires around six hours per week, which is similar to the time commitment required by other Units 3 and 4 VCE subjects.

 The online course is well developed and is rich in study materials which include theory documents, worked examples, interactives, exercises, online quizzes and video tutorials.